siegeon/magic.lambda.scheduler/README.md

       log.info:Executing seldomly repeating task once every 10 year
 ```

 The above task will only be evaluated every 3650 days, which becomes once every 10 years.
+Below is a list of
+all valid units types.

+* seconds
+* minutes
+* hours
+* days
+* weeks
+* months

 ### Periodically scheduled tasks